JustinSDK/dotSCAD/docs/lib-bend.md

 # bend

-Bend a 3D object into an arc shape.
+Bends a 3D object into an arc shape.

 ## Parameters